-An applicant who completed high school graduation requirements under a home school program or graduated from a nonaccredited high school may be considered for admission.
-According to the policies of the Board of Regents of the University System of Georgia, an applicant whose SAT I combined (Reading plus Mathematics) score is at or above the

-SAT I score of the previous year's fall semester first-time freshmen admitted to the USG institution to which he or she is applying and who has completed the equivalent of each of the College Preparatory Curriculum areas as documented by a portfolio of work and/or other evidence that substantiates College Preparatory Curriculum completion qualifies for consideration for admission.
+An applicant who completed high school graduation requirements under a home school program or graduated from a non-accredited high school may be considered for admission.
+According to the policies of the Board of Regents (BOR Policy Manual section 4.2.1.2) of the University System of Georgia, an applicant whose SAT I combined (Reading plus Mathematics) score is at or above the SAT I score of the previous year's fall semester first-time freshmen admitted to the USG institution to which he or she is applying and who has completed the equivalent of each of the Required High School Curriculum areas as documented by a portfolio of work and/or other evidence that substantiates Required High School Curriculum completion qualifies for consideration for admission.